ETMHD in the news - the early days! We've come such a long ways and helped so many since then.

 We do offer transport within a five hour radius.
 Cost is $2/mile one way.

-jAssmine pendingjAssmine is a yearling standard jenny.
-She is super friendly and loves people.
+BrownieBrownie is a sweet bay mare.
+She is very friendly and will be beautiful when she fills out.
 Her adoption fee is $300

 JesterJester is a senior pony who is completely blind.
 He is very sweet and loves treats.
 He will do best on a small paddock with no other horses.
 He will need an open shelter and no trees/clutter in his field.